This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 7. Once every transaction is highlighted in its certain category, pick a category and add up all the transactions.

 Every time you see yellow, for example, add the numbers up until you’ve found all the yellow transactions.
-Write the total down.
+Write the total down (I just write my totals on a blank area of the statement.)

 8. Repeat step 7 for each category.